cloudfoundry-attic/oss-docs/README.md

-# BOSH Technical Overview
+# BOSH Docs
 © VMWare 2012

-The BOSH Technical Overview is written in MultiMarkdown (MMD).
+The BOSH Docs are written in MultiMarkdown (MMD).
 If you want to install the MultiMarkdown tools, you can read about that here: [MultiMarkdown](https://github.com/fletcher/peg-multimarkdown)

 To create a PDF from a MMD document you need both MultiMarkdown and LaTeX on your system.
 You can read about how to do this here: [LaTeX Home Page](http://www.latex-project.org/)